uqqu/Cadans/README.md

 A field where you can specify a custom delay before the hold event is triggered.
 If not set, the global value from settings is used.

-It is defined in the **tap** assignment and determines when it expires.
-It can also be specified in the hold assignment, but it will still be saved for the “base” event.
+It can be specified in both **tap** and **hold** assignments.
+Within the same layer, if a paired assignment exists, the value is saved to both.
+At runtime, if tap and hold assignments come from different layers with different thresholds, the threshold defined in the hold assignment takes priority.

 If there is no corresponding hold assignment, this setting has no effect.